 As its source base, this project used the online Papers of Benjamin Franklin (hereafter online PBF) accessible here: http://franklinpapers.org/franklin/.
-To translate information from each item from online PBF into “data” accessible for large-scale analysis and visualization, we developed and then followed a series of steps, which we explain in what follows here.
+To translate information from each item from online PBF into meta-data accessible for large-scale analysis and visualization, we developed and then followed a series of steps explained here.
 We checked each document from the online PBF against its corresponding document in the published editions—volumes 7 through 22—of the Papers of Benjamin Franklin (Yale, 1959-) (hereafter PBF).
 We also relied on the published volumes for their editorial apparatus.
-We do, however, include documents online PBF that remain “unpublished.”
+We do, however, include documents from online PBF that remain “unpublished.”
 A document’s publication status is indicated in the title (unpublished documents will say “unpublished”) as well as the document URL explained below.

-There are three data tables: one for “documents,” one for “people,” and one for “places” associated with the documents and the people.
+There are three data tables: one for “papers,” one for “people,” and one for “places” associated with the documents and the people.

-The documents table records every document in Franklin’s papers from January 1, 1757 to December 31, 1775—the nearly two decades with which our study is concerned.
+The papers table records every document in Franklin’s papers from January 1, 1757 to December 31, 1775—the nearly two decades with which our study is concerned.
 There are 3,443 documents.

 For each document, we recorded the following information: document ID, document title, document URL, date, primary language, additional language, author name, recipient name, source location (smallest, city, state, country) and destination location (smallest, city, state, country).

-In addition to the documents themselves, we are interested in the make-up of Franklin’s social network (i.e. his correspondents and the people and groups whose writings are amongst Franklin’s papers).
+In addition to the documents themselves, we were interested in the make-up of Franklin’s social network (i.e. his correspondents and the people and groups whose writings are amongst Franklin’s papers).
 Therefore, we created a second people table to record information about those individuals and groups who appear as either authors or recipients in the first “document” spreadsheet.
 There are 774 rows in the people spreadsheet.
 772 of these contain information about the individuals and groups with whom Franklin corresponded, one contains information about Franklin himself, and one is a placeholder for “unspecified” persons.

 For each individual or group, we record the following information: name; vernacular name (e.g. Lord North); gender (or status as a group); kin status; birth year; death year; birth place; birth place geo coordinates; birth place location (smallest, city, state, and country).

-The places table combines the location information from the source and destination columns in the documents table with the birth location information in the people table and matches each place with its geocoordinates—its latitude and longitude.
+The places table combines the location information from the source and destination columns in the papers table with the birth location information in the people table and matches each place with its GeoCoordinates (i.e. its latitude and longitude).

-The goals underlying our methodology were threefold: First, we strove to stay as true to the primary source as possible, given the constraints of spreadsheet realities (explained below), accurately recording information extrapolated from each document.
+The goals underlying our methodology were threefold: First, we strove to stay as true to the primary sources as possible (given the constraints of working with spreadsheets explained below), by accurately recording information extrapolated from each document.
 Given our overarching goal of accuracy, we sometimes privileged accuracy over precision.
 This meant omitting information about which we were uncertain, but that may have provided additional precision had we elected to include it.
 Second, we strove for consistency.
 In short, if we choose to do one thing for one document, we aimed to do the same thing for every other similar document for which the same choice presented itself.
-Third, we strove for transparency so others can replicate each decision we made and choose to follow or revise it.
+Third, we strove for transparency, so others can replicate each decision we made and choose to follow or revise it.

 Multiple entries within a cell (multi-value cells) are separated by “:”.
 E.g. A document co-authored by Franklin and John Foxcroft would appear as “Benjamin Franklin:John Foxcroft.”
 We do not list multiple dates or multiple locations.

-Throughout, we only add information not supplied by the document itself or by the editors when we are confident, without a serious doubt, that it is correct (see location explanations below, for example).
-When we do not know something, or could guess, but cannot, without a serious doubt, be sure, we leave it blank, or in the case of the author and recipient, indicate that it is “unspecified.”
-We believe it is important to capture these unknowns as well as what we know.
+Throughout we only added information not supplied by the document itself, or by the editors, when we are confident, without a serious doubt, that it is correct (see location explanations below, for example).
+When we do not know something, or could guess but only with reservations, we leave it blank, or in the case of the author and recipient, indicate that it is “unspecified.”
+We believe that it is important to capture these unknowns as well as what we know.